Step 1: Consider the Appropriateness of Wheaton College Graduate School

 Formal Graduate Application

+The international graduate application is now online.
 The deadline for submitting the formal graduate application is January 1.
 That means all application materials (application, references, TOEFL scores, official transcripts) should be returned to the Graduate Admissions Office by that date.
 International applicants will be admitted for the fall semester only.
 The fall semester begins in late August.
 Read more about Application Information.

 If you are offered admission to a graduate degree program at Wheaton, please follow all the instructions provided in the admission letter and Notification of Acceptance.